 Advice for newlyweds.

-- Don’t brush off your spouse’s thoughts and opinions.
+- Don’t brush off your husband’s thoughts and opinions.

 At the beginning of my marriage, I consistently found myself brushing off what my husband would try to share with me.
 I wasn’t valuing his input and it was certainly putting a strain on our marriage.